the Art of Community

 Hi Neighbors.
 I engage with the airport pretty regularly on behalf of the HOA.
 You can always go to this link to track and report planes .
 I have asked the airport for a map of proposed revisions based on the FAA plan, but I don't believe one exists yet.
 Kind of ridiculous for them to have meetings without first publicizing an actual plan, if you ask me.
 Cherry Creek State Park is pretty close to the edge of their north take off pattern.
 I'd rather have planes take off over the park than our neighborhood.

-It is very important that you become familiar with the Rules and Regulations, not only to comply, but also to inform your guests/tenants of the Rules and Regulations of this Community.
+It is important to become familiar with the covenants, not only to comply, but also to inform guests/tenants of these guidelines.
 We strive to achieve a harmonious experience for all residents.

 2nd Annual Halloween Parade & Ol' Fashion Candy Toss!